Android Development

 • Type-Safe Queries: Room uses compile-time checks for SQL queries, catching errors early in the development process and reducing runtime errors related to database operations.

-• Integration with LiveData: Room integration with Android's LiveData and RxJava, allows to observe changes in the database and automatically update the UI when data changes.
+• Integration with LiveData: Room integrates with Android's LiveData and RxJava, allowing you to observe changes in the database and automatically update the UI when data changes.

-• Easy Migration: Room simplifies and allows making changes to the database schema without loosing existing data.
+• Easy Migration: Room simplifies database schema changes, allowing you to make updates without losing existing data.

-• Less boilerplate code: Room maps database objects to Java object with much less boilerplate code.
+• Less Boilerplate Code: Room maps database objects to Java objects with minimal boilerplate code.

 • Annotation-Based: Room uses annotations to define the database schema, making it easy to define and maintain the data model.